 What It Looks Like: The ginger plant is a perennial herb that can reach 2-to-4 feet tall.
 As an annual plant, ginger can grow most places and any time of the year.
 Ginger has a long, erect stem, an edible rhizome (the underground stem), protruding leaves, and flowering heads.
 The flowers of the ginger plant are cone-shaped, pale, and typically yellow in color.
 The ginger rhizome (root) is traditionally harvested and used for medicinal and culinary purposes.

-Things to Know: Ginger root is generally safe to use, as it is commonly found in teas and spice cabinets.
+Things to Know: Ginger root is commonly found in teas and spice cabinets.
 However, as always, you should consult with your healthcare provider before taking any supplements while you are pregnant.